lichess-org/lichobile/README.md

 Through XCode, in the build settings menu:
   * Set `C++ Language Dialect` option to `C++11` value.
   * Set `C++ Standard Library` option to `lib++` value.

-## Build and run on your device

-Connect your device with USB debugging enabled and:

-    $ tarifa run [platform]

-This will use the default configuration which use a development lichess server end point.